ReeceGoding/Frustration-One-Year-With-R/README.md

     and have `length()` dispatch to it?
 You’ll probably break R. I once redefined the length of a data frame to be its number of rows and I got a stack usage error.
-Please, take a few seconds to appreciate all of the complexity that we’ve just had to work with just for R’s most basic object system.
+Please, take a few seconds to appreciate all of the complexity that we’ve had to work through just for R’s most basic object system.

-Much of the above examples makes the class system – and therefore S3 dispatch – impossible to clearly explain.
+Much of the above makes the class system – and therefore S3 dispatch – impossible to clearly explain.
 Any real explanation would be so full of exceptions that it would become incomprehensible.
 The only way to explain it is to ignore the contradictions for as long as possible, meaning that you must be given incorrect information until you’re ready to read about the exceptions.
 This ultimately means that you cannot even find a good reference manual for the class system, because you never know if you’re reading the whole truth or not.
 Furthermore, if this is at all representative of the complexity of S3, how can anyone be expected to have the patience to even begin learning S4?
 I know that it’s dishonest to blame S4 for the sins of S3, but I wouldn’t blame any newcomer to R’s OOP for doing so.

 ### 4.9.4 S4

-Okay then, let’s talk about S4.
+Let’s talk about S4.
 I promise that this will be an easier read than the earlier sections.
 I’m quite ignorant of S4, as I’ve already admitted to, so I’ve got very little to say.
 Regardless, the following seems clear:

 -   Everything that I’ve read about S4 gives me the impression that it has far fewer stupid technicalities than S3.
 If I’m right, then I